-Course Name: Earth Systems Grade: 9
+Course Name: Physical Science Grade: 9

-Level: College Prep, Honors Credit: 1 Science
+Level: Applied, College Prep, Honors Credit: 1 Science

-Description: Earth Systems Science is designed to provide the foundation for further rigorous study in Biology, Chemistry and Physics.
-Through the study of Earth Systems Science, students learn about the principles and practices of Earth Science and Chemistry.
-The course focuses on energy, change, cycles, development of ideas and how these are modeled in both earth systems and chemistry.
-Using an inquiry based, problem solving model the course supports and encourages the development of a scientifically literate student who will be able to make accurate observations, develop and test theories, evaluate alternatives, and make informed decisions on scientific, technological and environmental issues.
+Description: Physical Science is designed to provide the foundation for further rigorous study in Physics, Chemistry and Earth Science.
+Throughout this course students will learn about the principles and practices of Physics, Chemistry, and Earth Science.
+The course focuses on energy, motion, change, cycles, the development of ideas and how these are modeled in physical sciences.
+Using an inquiry based, problem solving model, the course supports and encourages the development of a scientifically literate student.

-Course Name: Biology Level: College Prep, Honors
+Course Name: Biology Grade: 10

-Grade: 10 Credit: 1 Science
+Level: Applied, College Prep, Honors Credit: 1 Science